 Where Can I Find The Best Italian Restaurants?

 Many Italian restaurants are located in the North Beach area, also known as Little Italy.
-Suggestions include Original Joe’s, Il Casaro, Trattoria Contadina and Tony’s Pizza Napoletana.
-For a Michelin star experience, there are Acquerello, SPQR and Sorrel.
-Other exceptional Italian restaurants to visit are A16, Cotogna, Delfina an flour+water.
+Suggestions include Original Joe’s, Il Casaro, Trattoria Contadina, and Tony’s Pizza Napoletana.
+For a Michelin-starred experience, there are Acquerello, SPQR, and Sorrel.
+Other exceptional Italian restaurants are A16, Cotogna, Delfina, and Flour+water.
 For pizza, try Capo’s, Pizzeria Delfina, Little Star and Tony’s Pizza Napoletana.

 The Best Japanese Restaurants?

-San Francisco offers a diverse selection of superb Japanese restaurants from affordable noodle houses to expensive sushi bars.
-On the high end, there are Omakase, Hashiri, jū-ni, Keiko a Nob Hill and Wako.
-There are also favorites like Akiko’s, Okane, Saru and Sasaki.
+San Francisco offers a diverse selection of superb Japanese restaurants, from affordable noodle houses to expensive sushi bars.
+Omakase, Hashiri, jū-ni, Keiko a Nob Hill, and Wako are on the high end.
+Favorites include Akiko, Okane, Saru, and Sasaki.
 Many moderately priced restaurants are also in Japantown.
-Both locals and visitors favor places like Akira, Hinodeya, Marufuku and Kushi Tsuru.
+Both locals and visitors favor places like Akira, Hinodeya, Marufuku, and Kushi Tsuru.

 The Best Vegan-Vegetarian Restaurants?

-In health conscious San Francisco, there are several vegan or vegetarian restaurants.
+Several vegan or vegetarian restaurants exist in health-conscious San Francisco.
 For a classic experience, try the landmark Greens Restaurant at Fort Mason Center.
-Additionally, there are highly rated spots like Golden Era, Wildseed, Vegan Picnic and Shizen Vegan Sushi Bar.
+Additionally, there are highly rated spots like Golden Era, Wildseed, Vegan Picnic, and Shizen Vegan Sushi Bar.
 In the Mission District, known for its outstanding Mexican cuisine, vegetarians will enjoy Gracias Madre.

 Best Restaurants On A Budget?

-With one of nation’s largest collection of restaurants per capita, there are obviously several affordable options in San Francisco.
-Chinatown is a great place to start, with popular spots like China Live, Sam Wo and Z&Y. Over in the Mission are several more affordable options, including Bi-Rite Creamery, La Taqueria, El Farolito and Taqueria Vallarta.
-Even more low fare options are Dinosaurs, Irving Subs, House of Bagels and Wise Sons Deli.
+With one of the nation’s largest collections of restaurants per capita, San Francisco has several affordable options.
+Chinatown is a great place to start, with popular spots like China Live, Sam Wo, and Z&Y. Over in the Mission are several more affordable options, including Bi-Rite Creamery, La Taqueria, El Farolito, and Taqueria Vallarta.
+Even more low-fare options are Dinosaurs, Irving Subs, House of Bagels, and Wise Sons Deli.

 Food Trucks

-For on-the-go options, try one of the many food trucks operating in the City.
-Choices are plentiful but Senor Sisig, Roli Roti, The Chairman and Curry Up Now rank among the best.
+Try one of the many food trucks operating in the City for on-the-go options.
+Choices are plentiful, but Senor Sisig, Roli Roti, The Chairman, and Curry Up Now rank among the best.
 There are also food truck parks like SoMa StrEat Food Park and Off The Grid at Fort Mason.

 Related: San Francisco Restaurants For Seafood